Tahker-w-tadmeer/.github/profile/README.md

 # Tahkeer w Tadmeer github organization

 Welcome to our GitHub organization!
-We are students at Alexandria University Faculity of Engineering - Computer and Comunications engineering.
+We are students at Alexandria University Faculty of Engineering - Computer and Communications engineering (CCE).
 This repository houses various projects and materials related to our courses and terms.
 We wanted to provide a guide to help you navigate projects you may have during your time as a student in the university.